bparanj/crystal/electronics/book/ideal-component.md

 From the perspective of TRIZ (Theory of Inventive Problem Solving), an ideal resistor would embody the concept of *Ideality*, where the system delivers the maximum useful function with minimal drawbacks or resources.

-- **Useful function**: A resistor's primary function is to limit current in a circuit while ensuring proper voltage division.
+- Useful function: A resistor's primary function is to limit current in a circuit while ensuring proper voltage division.
-- **Harmful effects**: Real resistors generate heat, consume power, and have limitations like tolerance variations, aging, and noise.
+- Harmful effects: Real resistors generate heat, consume power, and have limitations like tolerance variations, aging, and noise.

 An ideal resistor in TRIZ terms would: